nickmullaney/helen-house-mobile-tester/README.md

 6. The app will send the check-in data to the configured backend server for storage.
 7. Repeat the check-in process as needed for subsequent user check-ins.

+## Additional Functionality

+The following features have been added to the app:

+- **Checkout**: After the check-in is recorded, the "Check-In" button will change to "Checkout" after a 3-second loading period.
+Clicking the "Checkout" button will update the check-in data and mark the user as checked out.

 ## Dependencies

 The Helen House Mobile Check-In App relies on the following dependencies: